New Jersey Disorderly Persons Defense Attorney

 People who think about the term “petty crimes” often take the name at face value.
 These are petty, insignificant actions that don’t really hurt anyone.
 Right?
 Wrong!
 The annoying, harassing behaviors categorized as disorderly persons offenses (misdemeanors) in New Jersey are more than just inconvenient for victims.
 They can, indeed, be harmful — physically, financially and more.
 As a result, NJ prosecutors will often come down hard on offenders charged with disorderly persons offenses.

-If you are facing charges associated with a disorderly persons offense in Camden, Cherry Hill, Gloucester Township, Bellmawr, Washington Township, Atlantic City, or anywhere else in New Jersey, you need the assistance of an aggressive lawyer who will defend you against your charges in municipal court.
+If you are facing criminal charges associated with a disorderly persons offense in Camden, Cherry Hill, Gloucester Township, Bellmawr, Washington Township, Atlantic City, or anywhere else in New Jersey, you need the assistance of an aggressive lawyer who will defend you against your charges in municipal court.
 Jill R. Cohen is a former Camden County assistant prosecutor and former acting Camden City Municipal Prosecutor.
 As such, she knows how South Jersey prosecutors build their cases and will put that knowledge to work for you when defending you against your petty crime charges.

 New Jersey disorderly persons offenses are governed by N.J.S.A.
 2C:1-4.
 One common charge is disorderly conduct.
 The NJ Code of Criminal Justice defines disorderly conduct as taking place when an individual engages in improper behavior with the purpose of causing public inconvenience, annoyance or harm.
 It’s not unusual for juveniles to engage in this type of behavior.
 Disorderly persons offenses are handled in the municipal court of the NJ township in which the offense took place.

 Jill Cohen has had significant success in getting disorderly persons charges downgraded or dismissed in their entirety in municipal courts throughout Camden County, Gloucester County, Atlantic County, and across South Jersey.
 To get a conviction, the prosecutor must prove that the defendant committed a disorderly persons offense in New Jersey “beyond a reasonable doubt.”
 Ms. Cohen, a New Jersey Supreme Court Certified Criminal Attorney, will put her considerable experience to work for you in an effort to prevent the State from proving your guilty beyond a reasonable doubt.